aeyjeyaryan/CelesteAlgo/README.md

 Open format: Feel free to fork, clone, and contribute to this repository!
 Your feedback and suggestions are highly valued.
 Current focus:

 I'm currently focusing on mastering the core aspects of Python, with emphasis on data structures, algorithms, and object-oriented programming.
-As I progress, I'll dive deeper into libraries like NumPy, Pandas, Matplotlib, and Scikit-learn, laying the foundation for future AI/ML exploration.
+As I progress, I'll dive deeper into libraries like NumPy, Pandas, Matplotlib, and Scikit-learn, laying the foundation for future AI/ML explorations.

 Roadmap: